DLTER (Dimension-Labeled Theory of Emergent Reality) is built around one idea:

 Training structure

-ST often thrives with repeating templates, predictable progressions, and clear tracking.
+ST thrives with repeating templates, predictable progressions, and clear tracking.

-FL often thrives with modular plans, smart variation, and options that preserve momentum when life gets messy.
+FL thrives with modular plans, smart variation, and options when life gets messy.

 Adherence loops

-IN often adheres better when the “why” clicks: rationale, clarity, and internal buy-in before action.
+IN adheres when the “why” clicks: rationale and internal buy-in.

-EX often adheres better with feedback loops: action first, accountability, environment design, and visible metrics.
+EX adheres with feedback: accountability, environment, visible metrics.

 Long-term change

-TR often changes via phases: structured “chapters,” resets, and identity shifts that create real momentum.
+TR changes via phases: “chapters,” resets, meaningful shifts.

 DLTER doesn’t replace fundamentals—it helps you apply fundamentals in a way that matches how you actually function.